elixir-lang/elixir/README.md

     Erlang/OTP 18 [erts-7.0] [source] [smp:2:2] [async-threads:10] [hipe] [kernel-poll:false]

-If you have the correct version and tests still fail, please [open an issue][2].
+If you have properly set up your dependencies and tests still fail, you may want to open up a bug report, as explained next.

+## Bug reports

+For reporting bugs, [visit our issues tracker][2] and follow the steps for reporting a new issue.
+Security vulnerabilities must be privately disclosed at elixir-security@googlegroups.com.

 ## Contributing

 We welcome everyone to contribute to Elixir and help us tackle existing issues!
 To do so, there are a few things you need to know about the code.
 First, Elixir code is divided in applications inside the `lib` folder:

 * `elixir` - Contains Elixir's kernel and stdlib